The mountains are calling and I must go.

 ~ John Muir

-Last night had been one of those nights, traveling RV, you sometimes plan – or they sometimes just suddenly occur – where you must sleep somewhere other than a designated campsite.
+Last night had been one of those nights that when traveling RV, you sometimes plan – or they sometimes just suddenly occur – where you must sleep somewhere other than a designated campsite.
 If you read yesterday’s post, you know that we suddenly uprooted ourselves from Lewis & Clark State Park in North Dakota and headed west into Montana early in the evening.
 I looked at the map, of course, and searched my Map app, but the Montana map doesn’t identify Rest Areas quite like our Michigan map does.
 So, after driving a distance, and uncertain how far the next Rest Area might be, we pulled over to one in Culbertson, Montana, a quiet burg, and yes, there was a train track running behind it!
 Trains are everywhere in our travels!
 (See my post, My Pink Earplugs)

 Nonetheless, we drove around the small parking area a couple of times to find the most level ground, had our supper, and settled in.
 It had been hot that day – the day we left Lewis & Clark State Park and had our window replaced in Williston.
 Very hot.
 And we were concerned about sleeping in the heat through the night, but these are the times one is thankful for the constant wind of the Northern Plains.
 In the quiet of the evening, a car occasionally pulled into the rest stop.
 One semi was parked a short distance away, and an old man slowly got out of a white pickup by the restrooms.
-I watched as he hobbled, bent, and slow going, emptying trash bins, going in and out of the restrooms, and packing the huge black garbage bags into the bed of his pickup truck.
+I watched as he hobbled, bent and slow going, emptying trash bins, going in and out of the restrooms, and packing the huge black garbage bags into the bed of his pickup truck.
 Again, I made assumptions as I observed.
 Most likely, his social security was not enough to live on.
 He either needed the county or state job to make ends meet, or he wanted the job – just to keep those legs and arms nimble.
 I observed stamina, although I could not truly see the expression on his face.
 He was a hard-working American, I knew that.

 We had entered a different time zone again, and although it was about 10 pm there, it felt like Michigan’s 8 pm to us.
 Wind whipped our little trailer.
 I assumed it would simply “rock me to sleep,” and it did, but when I awoke later, the strong wind had decreased, the trailer was still.
 The pleasant, almost cool, dry breeze passed between the open windows on each side of our bed, and it was refreshing.